faizan-sharif/Rag-Implementation/README.md

-# Punjab Budget RAG — Financial Analyst System
+# Rag System for tabular data

 > AI-powered Q&A over the Punjab Government Annual Budget Statement 2025-26.
 > Returns precise tabular answers in structured table format.
 All figures in **Rs. millions**.